mubarakalmehairbi/MechaPredict_Public/README.md

 To install the latest version of MechaPredict, use the following link:
 [latest version](https://github.com/mubarakalmehairbi/MechaPredict_Public/releases/latest).

-To check all versions, go the link:
+To check all versions, go to the link:
 [all versions](https://github.com/mubarakalmehairbi/MechaPredict_Public/releases).

 ## How to use